Financial Aid Family Scenarios

 Student A:

-Both parents work and earn a combined salary income of about $260,000.
-The family has daycare expenses for a younger sibling totaling $18,000 per year.
-The family owns a home that is currently valued at $1.3M.
-They own two older cars and have $100,000 in retirement savings with no credit card or other debt.
-Their Forest Ridge tuition price is $34,000, representing about 80% of full-priced tuition.
+A family of six, with one working parent earning a salary of $234,000.
+The family has daycare expenses for a younger sibling totaling $14,000 per year.
+The family owns a home that is currently valued at $1.7M.* They own two older cars and have $100,000 in investments with minimal credit card and no other debt.
+Their Forest Ridge tuition price is $34,500, representing about 78% of full-priced tuition.

 Student B:

-A single-parent household with three children in tuition-charging schools.
-The parent earns $62,000 in income and pays $24,000 in yearly rent on their apartment.
-The family owns two vehicles, and has minimal savings.
-Their Forest Ridge tuition price is $2,200, representing 5% of full-priced tuition.
+A single-parent household of three, with one child in tuition-charging school.
+The parent earns $68,000 in income, has a student loan of $40,000 and pays $30,000 in yearly rent on their apartment.
+The family owns one vehicle and has minimal savings.
+Their Forest Ridge tuition price is $3,000, representing approximately 7% of full-priced tuition.

 Student C:

-A single-parent household that earns a salary of $240,000 per year.
-The family has no school expenses for other dependents, but they do contribute to medical bills for an elderly grandparent.
-They own a home valued at $2.1M, one family car, and a retirement savings account of about $900,000.
-This family does not qualify for need-based financial aid, so their tuition price is $42,950, representing 100% of full-priced tuition.
+A family of 4, with one working parent that earns a salary of $260,000 per year.
+The family has two children in tuition paying schools.
+They own a primary residence $1M and two additional properties, valued between $600,000 and $1.5M, two family cars, and a retirement savings account of about $900,000.* This family does not qualify for need-based financial aid and would pay 100% of full-priced tuition.

 Student D: